-The indenture governing the 73/4% Senior Notes, the indenture governing the 6.625% Senior Notes and our Senior Credit Facility impose significant operating and financial restrictions on us and certain of our subsidiaries, which we refer to as restricted subsidiaries.
+The indenture governing the 7/4% Senior Notes, the indenture governing the 6.625% Senior Notes and our Senior Credit Facility impose significant operating and financial restrictions on us and certain of our subsidiaries, which we refer to as restricted subsidiaries.
 These restrictions limit our ability to, among other things:

-incur additional indebtedness:
+· incur additional indebtedness;

-- · pay dividends and or distributions on our capital stock, repurchase, redeem or retire our capital stock, prepay subordinated indebtedness, make investments; - issue preferred stock of subsidiaries - · guarantee other indebtedness; - · create liens on our assets; - · transfer and sell assets - · make capital expenditures above certain limits; - create or permit restrictions on the ability of our restricted subsidiaries to make dividends or make other distributions to us; - · enter into sale/leaseback transactions: - · enter into transactions with affiliates; and - · merge or consolidate with another company or sell all or substantially all of our assets.
+- · pay dividends and or distributions on our capital stock, repurchase, redeem or retire our capital stock, prepay subordinated indebtedness, make investments; - issue preferred stock of subsidiaries; - · guarantee other indebtedness; - create liens on our assets; - · transfer and sell assets; - · make capital expenditures above certain limits; - · create or permit restrictions on the ability of our restricted subsidiaries to make dividends or make other distributions to us; - · enter into sale/leaseback transactions; - · enter into transactions with affiliates; and - · merge or consolidate with another company or sell all or substantially all of our assets.

 These restrictions could limit our ability to finance our future operations or capital needs, make acquisitions or pursue available business opportunities.
 In addition, our Senior Credit Facility requires us to maintain specified financial ratios and satisfy certain financial covenants, including maintaining maximum senior secured leverage ratio and total leverage ratios, and a minimum interest coverage ratio.
 Some of these financial ratios become more restrictive over the life of the Senior Credit Facility.
 We may be required to take action to reduce our indebtedness or to act in a manner contrary to our business objectives to meet these ratios and satisfy these covenants.
-We could also incur additional indebtedness having even more restrictive covenants.
-Our failure to comply with any of the covenants under our Senior Credit Facility, the indenture governing the 73/4% Senior Notes and the indenture governing the 6.625% Senior Notes or any other indebtedness could prevent us from being able to draw on the revolver portion of our Senior Credit Facility, cause an event of default under such documents and result in an acceleration of all of our outstanding indebtedness.
+We could also incur additional indebtedness having even more restrictive ocvent to comply with any of the covenants under our Senior Credit Facility, the indenture governing the 7/4% Senior Notes and the indenture governing the 6.625% Senior Notes or any other indebtedness.
 If all of our outstanding indebtedness were to be accelerated, we likely would not be able to simultaneously satisfy all of our obligations under such indebtedness, which would materially adversely affect our financial condition and results of operations.